7 Best Kauai Snorkeling Spots

 *Kid Friendly *Lifeguard *Outdoor Showers *Public Restrooms *Huge Playground

-This Kauai snorkeling site is very interesting, partly because new fish are arriving all the time – carried in by the waves that wash over the walls.
-You are sure to enjoy watching surgeonfish, chubs, jacks, and milletseed and threadfin butterflyfish.
-You will also encounter sharpnose mullet, sergeant majors, schools of Hawaiian flagtail (aholehole) and maybe even a pufferfish!
+This Kauai snorkeling beach is incredibly interesting, partly due to the fact that new fish are arriving all the time – carried in by the waves that wash over the walls.
+You are sure to enjoy watching surgeonfish, chubs, jacks, and milletseed and threadfin butterflyfish here.
+Snorkelers will also encounter sharpnose mullet, sergeant majors, schools of Hawaiian flagtail (aholehole) and maybe even a pufferfish!
 How exciting is that?
-I do not know if turtles make it past the walls, but stranger things have happened.
-Keep your flippers crossed, and have a great time!
+We do not know if turtles make it past the walls, but stranger things have happened.
+Keep your flippers crossed for that, and have a great time!

-Walk anywhere down the sloping sand to get into the water.
+Stroll anywhere down the gently sloping sand to enter the water.
 The waves at Lydgate tend to be gentle, and the water is very shallow at entry.
-You will have plenty of time and space to get your snorkel gear ready.
-This Kauai snorkeling site is protected from the open ocean by a rock wall.
+This allows for ample time and space to get your snorkel gear on.
+This Kauai snorkeling site is nicely protected from the open ocean by a rock wall.
 The sandy bottom slopes up like a bowl, and there are tons of large rocks just inside the outer wall.
-This is where most of the fish hang out.
-While you explore along the wall, realize that waves can make it over the wall and hit you.
+This is where most of the fish hang out!
+While you explore along the wall, realize that waves can make it over and hit you.
 The center is all sand, except for the woody debris that collects on the bottom.
-It can be very hard to see anything in the center, but also thrilling if you’re willing.
-If you wait there long enough, a school of large yellowfin surgeonfish is almost sure to swim by and check you out.
+It can be very hard to see anything in the center, but also thrilling if you’re willing!
+If you wait long enough, a school of large yellowfin surgeonfish is almost sure to swim by and check you out.

 Lydgate Beach Snorkel Rentals